InaWise/10.-Object-Oriented-Programming-Challenge-Team-Profile-Generator-AKA-challenge10/README.md

 ## Description

-challenge this week is to
+Challenge this week builds a Node.js command-line application

 ## Installation:
 In order to install the neccesary dependencies,Inquirer package ,and Jest package.
 To run node index.js